 The deduction against entertainment allowance is not available to non government employees.
 Only the Central or State Government employees are eligible for the deduction.
 Moreover, the employees of local authorities and statutory corporations are not eligible for the deduction.

-Illustration on Calculation of deduction against Entertainment Allowance
+Standard deduction against Entertainment Allowance Calculation

 |Salary (Excluding other allowances, benefits, and perquisites)||120000|

 |Entertainment Allowance for the entire financial year||12000|

 |The amount allowed as a deduction (least of a, b and c)||5000|